ttb-git/Berkeley-Final-DataCollection-and-EDA/README.md

-### Correlation between BTC market movement based on twitter feeds related to bitcoin
+## Correlation between BTC market movement based on twitter feeds related to bitcoin

-**Tauseef Bashir**
+**by Tauseef Bashir**

 #### Executive summary

-#### Rationale
 With the growth of market capitalization of cryptocurrencies (increased from $17 billion in 2017 to $2.25 trillion in 2021), cryptocurrencies remain incredibly volatile, with their value impacted by a multitude of factors: market trends, politics, technology…and Twitter.
-There have been instances where their prices were affected by tweets by famous personalities (Links to an external site.).
+There have been instances where their prices were affected by tweets by famous personalities and the general public.

 I plan to analyze trends over time, particularly the impact of social media on the price volatility of a crypto asset, such as Bitcoin (BTC).